Skip to content

 Although less common, severe facial or head pain can herald a stroke.
 This pain can be felt in the face, neck, or head, and is often shooting or shooting.

-Note that the warning signs of stroke can vary from one person to another.
-In addition, not all the signs are necessarily present.
-Finally, these symptoms may disappear, but that does not mean that the risk of stroke is no longer present.
-If in doubt, it is imperative to seek medical help immediately.
-Every minute counts during a stroke because rapid intervention can save lives and reduce brain damage.
+It's important to note that stroke warning signs can vary from person to person.
+Furthermore, not all signs are necessarily present.
+Finally, these symptoms may disappear, but this does not mean that the risk of stroke is no longer present.
+When in doubt, it is imperative to seek immediate medical help.
+Every minute counts during a stroke, as rapid intervention can save lives and reduce brain damage.

 The FAST test to recognize a stroke